 Everyone likes to save a bit of money, especially with the current rising cost of living.
-Here we share some money-saving caravanning tips.
+Here we share some money-saving caravanning tips from some experienced caravanners.

 You’ve probably invested quite a lot of money already on your dream caravan and matched it up with your tow car, but there are lots of ways to go caravanning on a budget.

 An obvious one.
 It’s amazing what you accumulate in the ‘van over the years.
-Get rid of any excess weight and baggage in your caravan and have a good clear out things of you’re not going to use when touring – you could even sell some caravanning gear that you haven’t used in a while to raise some cash for some more trips.
+Leisure Vehicles Officer Tim Booth had a top tip – get rid of any excess weight and baggage in your caravan and have a good clear out of things that you’re not going to use when touring – you could even sell some caravanning gear that you haven’t used in a while to raise some cash for some more trips.

 Sticking to a steady 50-60 mph speed on flat open roads and avoiding sharp acceleration and braking will get you more miles to the gallon.

-Checking both your car and caravan tyres and that the pressure it correct, as this will not only mean you’re towing outfit is safe, but it can also make a difference to your fuel economy.
-Also check the age and condition of your tyres and that the caravan wheels are torqued.
+Dan also checks both the car and caravan tyres and makes sure that the pressure is correct, as this will not only mean you’re towing outfit is safe, but can also make a difference to your fuel economy.
+Also, check the age and condition of your tyres and that the caravan wheels are torqued.
 Check out our video on caravan tyre safety.

 Keeping on top of maintenance and having your caravan serviced each year will save you money in the long run on costly repairs for things like damp or water ingress.

-Enjoy the free things around the caravan site.
-Walking around the local area won’t cost you a penny, neither will a trip to the beach or local park.
+Long-time caravanners James and Katy Butler (aka the Wobble Boxers) love caravanning on a budget.
+They always enjoy the free things around the caravan site.
+Walking around the local area won’t cost you a penny, and neither will a trip to the beach or local park.

 Also, consider cycling around the local area or using public transport – it will probably be less than fuel and parking costs.